makiten/swagger2api/README.rst

 Why?
 ####

-I spent most of my time manually creating APIs and SDKs using Swagger files from whatever HTTP API I'm using.
+I spent most of my time manually creating clients using Swagger files from whatever HTTP API I'm using.
 A lot of the time, I needed to organize files specifically, so I didn't bother considering automating the task.

+``swagger-codegen`` is a great way to generate a client.
+I made this to generate a simpler client that I could import easily into a Vue project.
+You can check it out `here <https://github.com/swagger-api/swagger-codegen>`_.

 It turns out I wasn't alone, and other organizations built an ``api``-type module when connecting frontend apps (e.g. with Vue) to web services.
 Most commonly, I see one single file for working with an API, and thus grew